-One of the most highly trafficked blog posts I’ve ghostwritten for a client describes the ways in which an entertainment company tries and initially fails to implement new technology.
+One of the most highly trafficked blog posts we’ve ghostwritten for a client describes the ways in which an entertainment company tries and initially fails to implement new technology.
 By detailing the false steps the company takes, the client achieves several goals:

 - Keep the audience reading to find out what happens

 - Demonstrate that the client understands customer pain points